ethronsoft/stor/docs/wikis/tutorial/cpp.rst

     auto &my_collection = my_db["my_collection"];

-In the above example, "my_collection" is created if it didn"t exist or is returned if it already existed.
+In the above example, "my_collection" is created if it didn't exist or is returned if it already existed.
 To check if a collection exists without having to create, you can use::